froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

 ```
 Variable references are used to reference a variable without resolving the variable itself.
 This is used to pass variables as arguments to keywords.
 ### Literals
-Literals are non-variables with specific meaning.
+Literals are non-variables with special use cases.
 ```
 in # literal_in
  =  # literal_assignment